6 min read

 At the start of the third week, the real hell began.
 I still remembered what it was like to go from isolation to warmth to the worst experience of my life in under a month.
 The Guardian's lashes were the gentlest part of the next six months.

-It took all my control to not yell at the anxious lot to run.
-Run and don't look back.
+It took everything in me not to shout at them to run.
+Run and never look back.
 Nothing would come of it, except harm to my wife and son.

 Preacher Everett took to the pulpit in his denim jeans and white short sleeved dress shirt.
 Just as he did every induction, he eyed the crowd with a stern expression.
 In his deepest preacher voice, he said, "422 years ago, your brave ancestors answered God's call to resist the demon forces spawned by Satan.
 They came from all corners, right here to New Covenant, and closed that border.
 They did this for you, so that you could live peacefully, free from the tyranny of alien rule.
 For generations, your forefathers remained on God's path, fighting for this freedom you enjoy.
 Now it is your turn.
 You're here to honor your family, the colony, and your Creator.
 Let us pray."